 This is Part One in a short series on preparing to apply for federal grants.
-To learn more about the policies and procedures you should have in place before applying, see Part Two.

 Applying for federal grant funding may seem like an intimidating prospect, especially if it is your first attempt, but there are steps your organization can take to prepare for a smooth application process and successful grant administration.
 Before applying for federal grant funding your organization should consider the following advice: